Best Treatment For Sickle Cell Anemia

 As per our expert opinion, Dr. Vikas Dua elaborates, ” The only known cure for sickle cell

 the disease is bone marrow transplantation (BMT).
 It entails replacing defective stem cells in the bone marrow with healthy cells from a sibling who qualifies as a 100% HLA match.
 As he suggests, not every sickle cell patient requires a bone marrow transplant, but those with early symptoms such as frequent hospitalization, regular pain crises, priapism, long-term swelling of the hands and feet, and easy infection should evaluate their symptoms and seek a bone marrow transplant as soon as possible.”

 Read More About BMT – 7 Things You Need to Know About Bone Marrow Transplants

 What Are The Risks of Bone Marrow Transplants?

 Although most kids do well-following bone marrow transplantation, which involves certain risks.

 Once the new bone marrow stem cells are injected into the child’s bloodstream with sickle cell disease, the new stem cells may need several weeks to grow.
 Your child will be in the hospital for around two to three weeks while the new stem cells are developing in the bone marrow.

 The baby is at risk for infection or bleeding during this period.
 Infection or bleeding can be severe and can lead to death in rare cases.
-In some of the cases, the transplant may fail, resulting in sickle cell disease returning.
-Other risks are possible, and that should be discussed in detail with your doctor.
+In some cases, the transplant may fail, resulting in sickle cell disease returning.
+Other risks are possible and should be discussed in detail with your doctor.

 Skilled doctors perform the procedure of bone marrow transplant for sickle cell anemia treatment which is the only way to treat SCD.